sgorgun/delegates-and-lambdas/README.md

 - Open the [FunctionExtensions.cs]() file, and navigate to the [GenerateProgression]() method.

-- Implement a generator of the first `n` elements of a sequence which is created by recurrent formula:
+- Implement a method generator of the first `n` elements of a sequence which is created by recurrent formula:

    $`x_1=a, x_{n+1}=f(x_n), n = 1, 2, ...`$